anoncano/da-box-v2/da-box-v2/README.md

 ## Firebase Setup

 This project relies on Firebase Authentication and Firestore.
-Copy `.env.example` to `.env` and add your Firebase project credentials (including a measurement ID if using analytics) before running the app or workflows.
+Copy `.env.example` to `.env` and add your Firebase project credentials (including a measurement ID if using analytics) before running the app locally.

+For GitHub Actions, create repository secrets matching the variable names in `.env.example` so the workflows can build with your Firebase configuration.